 Where to Stay in Joshua Tree

-We recommend camping in Joshua Tree National Park if you’re an outdoorsy person at either Hidden Valley or White Tank campsites or enjoy an elevated camping experience by glamping in Southern California.
+We recommend camping in Joshua Tree National Park if you’re an outdoorsy person.
+Pick between either Hidden Valley or White Tank campsites or enjoy an elevated camping experience by glamping in Southern California.

 We also have a discount code for our fans!
 Get $50 off your booking at Serenity Escape Airbnb in Joshua Tree.
 Check out the listing here.
 Use the promo code BoChi50 for $50 off.